Mikejo5000/vsts-docs-pr/docs/navigation/create-new-artifact-team.md

 ---
 title: Create a new artifact or team
-titleSuffix: Azure CodeX
+titleSuffix: Azure Codex
-description: How to add a new artifact, view, or team within the web portal for Azure CodeX, CodeVault, Codex Agile, or Codex Pipelines
+description: How to add a new artifact, view, or team within the web portal for Azure Codex, CodeVault, Codex Agile, or Codex Pipelines
 ms.technology: vs-devops-overview
 ms.prod: vs-devops-alm
 ms.assetid: